EpiDoc/Source/schema/README.txt

 	There are two copies of the ODD in this directory: tei-epidoc-full.xml, which is the version that will work with the online Roma tool (http://www.tei-c.org/Roma/), and tei-epidoc.xml, which currently does
-	not work with Roma because it contains only the <schemaSpec> and is designed to be x-included to the full ODD (to include Guidelines etc.)
+	not work with Roma because it contains only the `<schemaSpec>` and is designed to be x-included to the full ODD (to include Guidelines etc.)
+	WHENEVER YOU MAKE A CHANGE TO THE FILE tei-epidoc-full.xml (WHICH SHOULD BE CONSIDERED THE MASTER VERSION), PLEASE ALSO COPY THE `<schemaSpec>` OVER INTO THE FILE tei-epidoc.xml SO THAT FILE IS ALSO UP-TO-DATE.

 License: